 What is augmented reality?
+Only the technology that is getting Mark Zuckerberg and Tim Cook super stoked, that's what.
 Like virtual reality, AR is a technology that's been around for years in some form or another but it's only recently taken off.
 Thanks to powerful smartphone hardware and software, AR can be taken out of your pocket and used in the blink of an eye after downloading an app.

 To make it even more confusing, there are also several ways AR can be produced.
 Marker based implementation uses QR/2D codes that can be read by mobile devices and markerless AR (or location based AR/position based AR) which uses GPS.
 There also mobile apps with software that can 'read' images to show you AR.